michaelsergio/nasm-instruction-set/interrupts.md

 end
 ```

-the above code creates c:\emu8086\vdrive\C\mydir directory if run by the
+The above code creates c:\emu8086\vdrive\C\mydir directory if run by the
 emulator.

 Return: CF clear if successful AX destroyed.
 CF set on error AX = error code.
 Note: all directories in the given path must exist except the last one.

 ### INT 21h / AH= 3Ah
-remove directory.
+Remove directory.

 Entry: DS:DX -> ASCIZ pathname of directory to be removed.